 To quickly import scores you're currently keeping outside your Writer's Help Gradebook, select only the items you need.
 For example:

 - To identify your students, under Student Information, select First Name, Last Name, Grade, and any other information you would like.

 - To identify one or more offline assignments or activities for which you wish to import grades – under Item Information, select Title.

 - To dictate whether assignment scores should display as number of points or a percentage, under Item Data tick Points or Percent, respectively.

 - To export your entire Gradebook, tick ALL under Items Selection.
 Click the + next to the All folder to view and select or de-select categories you wish to include or exclude.
-Tick the + next to a category folder to select or de-select individual assignments you wish to include or exclude.
+Click the + next to a category folder to expand it and select or de-select individual assignments you wish to include or exclude.

 Select what program you would like to open the csv file with (for example: Excel, Open Office, or Google Docs).
 Then click OK.

 Copy and paste scores into the .csv file

 You now have an exported Gradebook.
 Simply copy the grades from each of your offline assignments or activities and paste them into the appropriate grade column.